Canterbury School (Connecticut)

-Canterbury School is a Catholic college preparatory, coeducational boarding and day independent school for students in grades 9-12 and post-graduate.
+Canterbury School is a Catholic, college preparatory, coeducational boarding and day independent school for students in grades 9-12 and post-graduate.
 It is located in New Milford, Connecticut, United States.

 History

 Canterbury was founded in 1915 on the aspiration of two men: Henry O. Havemeyer, scion of a wealthy family which made its fortune in sugar refining, and Nelson Hume, a Catholic schoolmaster.
 They intended to establish a Roman Catholic school where young men could be guided in their religion and be prepared to attend Ivy League universities.

 The school was established in New Milford, Connecticut, on the location of the former Ingleside School for Girls.
 Hume became the first headmaster of the school.
 From its start with 16 enrolled students, Nelson Hume guided the school through two world wars and the great depression until his death in 1948.
-He was succeeded as headmaster by Walter Sheehan, John Reydel in 1973, Roderick Clarke in 1978, Thomas Sheehy in 1990, and Rachel E. Stone in 2016.
+He was succeeded as headmaster by Walter Sheehan, John Reydel in 1973, Roderick Clarke in 1978, Thomas Sheehy in 1990, Rachel E. Stone in 2016, and Caroline Blatti in 2025.
 Canterbury became co-educational in the fall of 1971.
 The School now enrolls around 320 boarding and day students on its campus in New Milford.
 Canterbury School celebrated its centennial in 2015.

 Facilities

 Residential

-Canterbury School has eight residence halls that provide housing for about 250 students.
+Canterbury School has seven residence halls that provide housing for about 250 students.
 Each residence hall contains faculty apartments that range from the size of town houses to smaller one-bedroom suites.
 Canterbury also has built single family homes on campus, providing housing for some faculty, such as the Headmaster’s House, located on the corner of Aspetuck Avenue and Elkington Farm Road.

-Sheehan House (née Middle House) is named for Canterbury’s second headmaster, and is located in center of the lower campus.
-Simply referred to as "Sheehan" by students, it houses upper form boys.

-Carter House (née South House) is located on the lower campus and houses upper and lower form girls.

-Duffy House (née North House) is located on the northern end of the lower campus and houses lower form girls.
-It contains a faculty townhouse on the western end of the building, in space that was converted from administrative offices.
-The school's art department is also located on the ground floor.

-Hickory Hearth is located at the southern end of the lower campus and provides space for ten male sophomore students (in double rooms) and three faculty members.

-Havemeyer House is located on the upper campus and houses upper form boys.
-Nicknamed "Havey" by students, it contains two faculty townhouses which bookend the dorm.

-Carmody House is located on the upper campus and houses returning sophomore, junior, and senior boys.
-Identical to Havemeyer, two faculty townhouses bookend the dorm.
-It is named after the Carmody family, one of the founding families of the school.

-South House is a newly constructed building on the lower campus between Hickory Hearth and Carter House that houses upper form girls.
+Academic

+There are various academic buildings with classrooms and study spaces on campus, including the Steers Center, which houses the Coleman Digital Media Lab, Innovation & Design Lab, and D’Amour Center for Faith, Service & Justice; Robert M. Steele ’72 Hall, where the David C. Copley ’70 Library and Donovan Center for Learning are located; Nelson Hume Hall, which includes Maguire Auditorium; and Old Schoolhouse.